danjulsj/Coaxial-Rotor-Rocket-Landing-System/Hot vs. Cold Landing.md

        - Less hazard to surrounding environment: no explosions
        - Rockets, if still operational, can autonomously (or remote controlled) fly back to specific location
 - Little risk of damage to boosters as no re-firing of boosters
+- At scale:
+       - Easily implemented on a large scale
+       - Reduces amount of resources used (fuel, rockets), more sustainable in the long run